“I opened a book and in I strode.

 Shared reading is a reading experience that occurs when pupils join in or share the reading of a book or other text while guided and supported by an adult.
 The adult explicitly models the skills of proficient readers, including reading with fluency and expression.

 We refer to the occasions where one child reads to one adult as a practice read.
 A practice read provides opportunities for children to practice the skill of reading out loud.
-We provide regular opportunities for children to practice read until they are assessed as being fluent readers.
+We provide regular opportunities for all children to practice read.

 The objective of a focus read session is to teach children the skills they need to respond to comprehension questions.
 The children are taught how to use the PEE approach which represents POINT, EVIDENCE, EXPLAIN.